Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Introduction

 \subsubsection{Architecture.}

-Prior work on Transformer-based models for DNA sequence analysis exists in two forms: (i) Encoder-only models \cite{jiDNABERTPretrainedBidirectional2021,fishmanGENALMFamilyOpenSource2023, zhangTransformerGeneExpression2022, DallaTorre2023TheNT} that focus on classification and regression-based downstream tasks and (ii) Decoder-only models \cite{zhangDNAGPTGeneralizedPretrained2023, Nguyen2023HyenaDNALG} that are capable of classification, regression as well as generative tasks that involve design and synthesis.
+Prior work on Transformer-based models for DNA sequence analysis exists in two forms: (i) Encoder-only models \cite{jiDNABERTPretrainedBidirectional2021,fishmanGENALMFamilyOpenSource2023, zhangTransformerGeneExpression2022, DallaTorre2023TheNT} that focus on classification and regression-based downstream tasks and (ii) Decoder-only models \cite{Nguyen2023HyenaDNALG, zhangDNAGPTGeneralizedPretrained2023} that are capable of classification, regression as well as generative tasks that involve design and synthesis.

 A combination of encoder and decoder blocks enables the model to perform sequence-to-sequence transformations.
 One of the fundamental processes undergone by DNA is its transcription into an RNA sequence and subsequent translation into protein sequences, the building blocks of all living organisms.
 Understanding sequence-to-sequence processes like these is crucial to advancing our knowledge of genetics, and developing an encoder-decoder model is an important step in this direction.
-Although decoder-only models can perform sequence-to-sequence transformations, the combination of encoder and decoder blocks offers significant advantages like: (i) bi-directional context-aware decoding, (ii) variable length inputs and outputs, and (iii) multi-head attention, which allows the model to focus on different parts of the input sequence simultaneously.
+Although decoder-only models are capable of sequence-to-sequence transformations, they have no independent means of creating representations of the input sequence, and both input and target tokens are processed in an equivalent fashion. { Previous work has shown that a multitask finetuned encoder-decoder Large Language Model (LLM) outperforms decoder-only models on zero-shot generalization \cite{sanh2022multitask} as well as targeted tasks like machine translation \cite{raffelExploringLimitsTransfer2020,fu2023decoderonly}}.
+Since a decoder-only architecture will have a unidirectional framework that attends to the source and target sequence simultaneously, as the length of the target sequence grows, the extent to which the model attends to the source will decrease leading to reduced performance in downstream tasks \cite{fu2023decoderonly}.
+Our work demonstrates how the cross-attention layers in the decoder leverage the information in the embeddings generated by the encoder, leading to improved performance in training tasks.